Alexandroidd/sketch-photoshop-basics/README.md

 ![Sketch Fonts](img/sketch-fonts.jpg)

-Sketch was designed for web development, so all the informational field will be super useful and directly relevant to your CSS.
+Sketch was designed for web development, so all the info displayed in these fields will be directly relevant to your CSS.

 > Protip: Sketch has a number of useful right-click menu options, including 'Copy CSS Attributes': ![Copy Style](img/copy-style.jpg)

 ## Exporting Images

-This is by far the most nuanced part of the proccess - exporting images.
-You'll be walking a very thin line between high-quality images and small file sizes.
+This is by far the most nuanced part of the proccess.
+There are many competing concepts of best practices, and no true right or wrong answers - you'll be walking a very thin line between high-quality images and small file sizes.
 Here's some general guidelines:

 ### Cropping:
 Choose the exact layer your image is on, and only export what you need - trim the object so that there's no needless whitespace or other objects attached to it.